 The “Do” component includes all those actions aimed at specifying or carrying out what is defined in the plans.
 In other words, execute as planned.
 This step also includes actions such as collecting all the data and information necessary to monitor and evaluate the process.

 Likewise, “doing” includes the documentation of everything that is done and what has not been done.
-What is the plan do check act process?

 Check: review and detect voids and fractures